by Valora K Starr

 Love has everything to do with how we make a difference as people of faith through the way we serve.
 Dr. King says, “Everybody can be great, because everybody can serve.”
-President Obama seven years ago urged America to use this national holiday as a day of service.
+President Obama years ago urged America to use this national holiday as a day of service.
 How might you serve with love today?

 Valora K Starr is the director of discipleship, Women of the ELCA.

 This post first appeared in the January 2013 issue of Boldcafe.